 Life can be tough for any teenager but it proves especially trying for the two teen castaways at the heart of And Then They Fell, Tira Palmquist’s riveting World Premiere drama, the latest from Brimmer St. Theatre Company.

-Seventeen-year-old Jordan (Kacie Rogers in the “Blackbirds” cast*) has already had it rough sharing a trailer with her perpetually drunk mother Crystal (Jaquita Ta’le) and Mom’s live-in boyfriend Dwayne (Tim Venable), but Crystal’s gone and gotten herself another DUI, which means 28 days of rehab followed by possible incarceration, leaving Dwayne with the keys to the trailer and A-student Jordan to shower at school in the wee hours of the morning thanks to an unpaid electricity bill.
+Seventeen-year-old Jordan (Chelsea Boyd alternating with Kacey Rogers) has already had it rough sharing a trailer with her perpetually drunk mother Crystal (Faith Imafidon and Jaquita Ta’le) and Mom’s live-in boyfriend Dwayne (Tim Venable), but Crystal’s gone and gotten herself another DUI, which means 28 days of rehab followed by possible incarceration, leaving Dwayne with the keys to the trailer and A-student Jordan to shower at school in the wee hours of the morning thanks to an unpaid electricity bill.

-Meanwhile, fellow senior Cal (Lily Nicksay) has gone and gotten himself into yet another fight with some transphobic school bullies, once again trying the patience of a vice principal (Ben Fuller) who still can’t get it into his head that Cal is no longer a girl named Callista, let alone figure out why Cal would rather the cops be called than his dad.
+Meanwhile, fellow senior Cal (JJ Hawkins and Lily Nicksay) has gone and gotten himself into yet another fight with some transphobic school bullies, once again trying the patience of a vice principal (Ben Fuller and Brad Harris) who still can’t get it into his head that Cal is no longer a girl named Callista, let alone figure out why Cal would rather the cops be called than his dad.

 Along the way, Jordan shares with Cal her obsession with an event that made the headlines several years back, an incident she describes as “five thousand redwing blackbirds falling, significant trauma from internal injuries, pummeled over and over.
 A heavy, dark sky letting go a burden of birds…”

-Rogers and Nicksay both do breathtaking work, masking their teen characters’ fears with bravado, building a relationship through shared circumstances and needs, and breaking our hearts in the bargain.
+In the Blackbirds cast, Rogers and Nicksay both do breathtaking work, masking their teen characters’ fears with bravado, building a relationship through shared circumstances and needs, and breaking our hearts in the bargain.
+A terrific Venable keeps us guessing about a man who could well be a stand-up kind of guy, or then again maybe not.

 As for Ta’le and Fuller, the chameleonlike pair create one vivid character after another, Ta’le’s hesitantly warm janitor contrasting with her hard-edged but wounded Crystal, her tough-as-nails beat cop, and more, while Gordon vanishes inside a harried but well-meaning vice principal and a folksy, cross-dressing waitress, to name just two.

-Powerful work by all in a play that, despite an eleventh-hour detour into melodrama, puts a personal face on a couple of young people we’d be more likely to pass by in the street than stop, look, and listen to.
+Powerful work by two equally memorable casts in a play that, despite an eleventh-hour detour into melodrama, puts a personal face on a couple of young people we’d be more likely to pass by in the street than stop, look, and listen to.

-Video designer Andy Bromell fills scenic designer Katrina Coulourides’s striking trailer-backed set with animated images of flying, falling birds, part of an all-around stunning production design that includes chalked scene-setting titles projected on a school blackboard, Coulourides’s dramatic lighting, Vincent Olivieri’s arresting sound design, and Kaitlyn Kaufman’s just-right costumes, not only for Jordan and Cal but for the dozen or so characters brought to life by Ta’le and Fuller.
+Video designer Andy Bromell fills scenic designer Katrina Coulourides’s striking trailer-backed set with animated images of flying, falling birds, part of an all-around stunning production design that includes chalked scene-setting titles projected on a school blackboard, Coulourides’s dramatic lighting, Vincent Olivieri’s arresting sound design, and Kaitlyn Kaufman’s just-right costumes, not only for Jordan and Cal but for the dozen or so characters brought to life by Fuller, Imafidon, Harris, and Ta’le.

 Ned Mochel provides his accustomed brand of believable fight choreography.
 Kathryn Eipl is stage manager.
 Steeve Vajk is technical director.
 Alice Skok and Celeste Busa are assistant directors.
 G. Austin Allen is assistant lighting designer.